 On March 23, 1998, we announced that we had entered into a definitive agreement (the "ABI Merger Agreement") to acquire American Bankers Insurance Group Inc. ("American Bankers") for \$67 per share in cash and stock, for an aggregate consideration of approximately \$3.1 billion.
-Because of uncertainties concerning the eventual completion of this acquisition, on October 13, 1998, we and American Bankers entered into a settlement agreement pursuant to which we and American Bankers terminated the ABI Merger Agreement and our then pending tender offer for American Bankers shares.
+Because of uncertainties concerning the eventual completion of this acquisition relating to conditions to the consummation of the tender offer imposed by insurance regulators, on October 13, 1998, we and American Bankers entered into a settlement agreement pursuant to which we and American Bankers terminated the ABI Merger Agreement and our then pending tender offer for American Bankers shares.
 Pursuant to the settlement agreement: